slyval/guidelines/SAP Commerce/Commerce Conventions.md

 ### Extensions
 Extensions are containers for common logic that achieves a particular purpose.
 They must not be created for every single piece of functionality but must be created to logically group functionality.

-Besides functionality the general purpose grouping should consist of the following:
+Besides functionality the general purpose grouping should consist of the following for the core are:

 - Services extensions (in an accelerator these might have the suffix **core** )
 - Facades extensions